User Guide

 Manual Uploader

-In order to upload papers while a2rchi is running via an easily accessible GUI, use the data manager built into the system.
+In order to upload documents while A2rchi is running via an easily accessible GUI, use the upload-manager built into the system.
 The manager is run as an additional docker service by adding the following argument to the CLI command:

 The exact port may vary based on configuration (default is 5001).
 A simple docker ps -a command run on the server will inform which port it's being run on.